MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cfile-class.md

 ### <a name="remarks"></a>Açıklamalar

 Dizinleri yeniden adlandırılamaz.
-Bu, REN komuta denktir.
+Bu işlev, REN komuta denktir.

 ### <a name="example"></a>Örnek